Willow- Tree of Poets.

-In this article we explore the bewildering array of dandelion-type plants which come into flower in May.
+In this article we explore the bewildering array of dandelion-type plants which come into flower at this time.

-As May progresses more and more of the complex plants of the Daisy (Asteraceae) family reveal themselves often known as composites as the flowers are made up of many tiny flowers packed into one compound head.
+As we approach May more and more of the complex plants of the Daisy (Asteraceae) family reveal themselves.
+They are often known as composites as the flowers are made up of many tiny flowers packed into one compound head.
 The earliest of these flowers is the dandelion itself followed by many of its close relatives.

-In early May the sow-thistles both prickly and smooth are the next to flower after the dandelion.
+In April the sow-thistles both prickly and smooth are the next to flower after the dandelion.
 The sow-thistles are unnoticed by most as they are considered just another weed.

 ‘O the prickly sow-thistle that grew in the hollow of the near field, I used it as a high jump coming home in the evenings...’ -Patrick Kavanagh.

-They have large fleshy foliage with milky juice, are extremely common and flower earlier than the wild lettuces which we shall explore later in the year.
+They have large fleshy foliage with milky juice, are extremely common and flower earlier than the wild lettuces which flower later in the year.

 Smooth hawksbeard Rough hawksbeard Beaked hawksbeard Bristly ox-tongue